• Skip to primary navigation

 Best Steak Seasoning

 Keep it simple!
-The best steak seasoning is salt and pepper.
+The best steak seasoning is kosher salt and black pepper.

 When salt is added to beef, it breaks down the beef’s muscle protein, draws moisture to the surface of the meat, and has a hydrating effect.
 It ultimately creates a juicier steak.